ccz181078/Coq-BB5/CoqBB5/BB2x3/README.md

 - `Deciders/Verifier_Halt.v`: verifier that a machine does halt after a given number of steps

 The deciders are described at length in [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper), also see `../BB5/Deciders/README.md` and the comments in each file listed above for some information.

+#### Note to maintainers

+Maintainers and programmers of this repo must re-run `./copy_from_BB5.sh` when changing these files in `../BB5` in order to make sure they are propagated here.

 [^1]: Removing this axiom would introduce [Setoid](https://coq.inria.fr/doc/v8.9/stdlib/Coq.Setoids.Setoid.html) everywhere.